-To have your app idea stand out from the rest, ensure it solves a problem that saves time/money for users or adds social value through connect and sharing that will motivate users to download and use your app regularly.
+To have your mobile app idea stand out from the rest, ensure it solves a problem that saves time/money for users or adds social value through connect and sharing that will motivate users to download and use your app regularly.
 Transforming your idea into an app is an investment on multiple levels.
 Working with an experienced team will help ensure the value your app provides users not only meets but exceeds their expectations and demands.